Hydrocodone: Side effects

 Common side effects of hydrocodone are nausea, vomiting, constipation, drowsiness, dizziness, lightheadedness, anxiety, abnormally happy or sad mood, dry throat, difficulty urinating, rash, itching, and contraction of the pupils.
 Serious side effects include slowed or irregular breathing and chest tightness.

 Several cases of progressive bilateral hearing loss unresponsive to steroid therapy have been described as an infrequent adverse reaction to hydrocodone/paracetamol misuse.
 This adverse effect has been considered by some to be due to the ototoxicity of hydrocodone.
 Other researchers have suggested that paracetamol is the primary agent responsible for the ototoxicity.

-Hydrocodone is in U.S. Food and Drug Administration (FDA) pregnancy category C. No adequate and well-controlled studies in humans have been conducted.
+The U.S. Food and Drug Administration (FDA) assigns the drug to pregnancy category C, meaning that no adequate and well-controlled studies in humans have been conducted.
 A newborn of a mother taking opioid medications regularly prior to the birth will be physically dependent.
 The baby may also exhibit respiratory depression if the opioid dose was high.
 An epidemiological study indicated that opioid treatment during early pregnancy results in increased risk of various birth defects.